Sunbird-Lern/lms-service/README.md

 ## Setting up Redis in Docker:

-To set up Redis database in Docker, please follow the below steps:
+To set up Redis database in Docker, please follow the below steps for linux and mac m2:

 1. Pull the Redis image from Docker Hub using the following command:
 ```shell